 For outcomes that represent subjective experiences, such as pain, symptoms, and physical functioning, the patient is the unique and privileged source of information.
-Other patient-reported health data may not have a clear source of truth, such as co-morbidities and hospitalizations.
+For other types of patient-reported health outcomes, such as co-morbidities and hospitalizations, these outcomes may also be obtained from the EHR or claims data.
 In such cases, the data reported by patients may supplement, contradict, or agree with EHR and claims data.
-For example, the EHR may not contain over-the-counter medications or the complete history of hospitalizations for a particular patient.
+For example, the EHR may not contain over-the-counter medications or the complete history of hospitalizations for a particular patient, and so patient report might be needed to supplement the EHR data to capture all of the meaningful outcomes.
 To better understand these sources of data and how to use them in PCTs, The Office of the Assistant Secretary for Planning and Evaluation provided the NIH Collaboratory Coordinating Center with funding to convene an ADAPTABLE Supplement Roundtable Meeting to discuss best practices for capturing these data and the optimal analytic approaches for using the data in a PCT.
 A meeting summary provides details of the deliberations, and the ADAPTABLE Supplement Report describes results of a literature review of standards for variables of interest.
 These deliberations resulted in a LOINC (Logical Observation Identifiers Names and Codes) patient-reported item set for ADAPTABLE.
 Additional reference material can be found on GitHub: patient-reported item set from ADAPTABLE in LOINC version 2.64.

 For more on PROs, see the Living Textbook resource chapter, Patient-Reported Outcomes.